Today will be a simple update post. I don’t have epic strategies to share or any mind-blowing stats to review.

 This authority project has it’s own page and list of blog posts.
 Perrin and I started this site towards the end of last year, and are actively working on growing the site.

 We’ve now launched 4 books on Kindle, with varying degrees of success.
 Our first book was an absolute home run.
+I shared how to self publish a book on Amazon here.
 You can see the earnings report from this first book right here.